-- 6.3.1 It is recognised that the range and levels of stocks held has considerably reduced over a number of years, however Officers who still have responsibility for stocks and stores must maintain comprehensive records of stock balances and stock issues/ receipts (including records of quantities, values and the person issued to).
-As the Council no longer operates a direct service organisation (DSO), nor manages a housing stock, it is not envisaged that there are significant stock holdings, with the exception of the Print facility and Careline.
-Any stock holdings with an estimated total value below £1,000 would be regarded as immaterial, pending agreement from external auditors.
-All records and accounts relating to stocks and stores must be in a form approved by the Strategic Director of Finance, Policy and Governance.
-This process also applies to stocks of cheques held and issued. - 6.3.2 The quantity of goods received must be checked at the time of delivery.
+- 6.3.1 Officers responsible for stocks and stores must maintain comprehensive records of stock balances and stock issues and receipts including records of quantities, values and the person issued to.
+All records and accounts relating to stocks and stores must be in a form approved by the Strategic Director of Finance, Policy and Governance. - 6.3.2 The quantity of goods received must be checked at the time of delivery.
 The quality of goods and their compliance with any specification must be checked as soon as possible after delivery. - 6.3.3 Wherever possible, minimum and maximum stock levels must be set.
 Stocks must not exceed normal requirements except in special circumstances with the approval of the relevant Strategic Director.